slipo/sendeo/CONTEST.md

 ## Quality of documentation (english required)

-There's this, the readme, the dApp itself and the comments in the contract and the React code.
+There's this, the readme, the dApp website itself and the comments in the contract and the React code.
 We've made an effort to write automated tests which is, of course, a form of documentation.

 ## Community presence